pckhoi/deba/README.md

 Then you may define patterns like this to pick up prerequisites and targets respectively: `pd.read_csv(deba.data(r'.+\.csv'))` and `df.to_csv(deba.data(r'.+\.csv'))`.
 It is a good idea to always use `deba.data` while accessing data in scripts.

+#### References

+References are non-data prerequisites i.e. something that you keep in your Git commit.
+They could be reference files or config files.
+Reference patterns can be given along side other patterns, but the main difference is that they are assumed to be rooted at the root folder rather than the `dataDir`.

 #### Testing patterns

 Deba has a utility command called `test` that helps you test a pattern against a function call.
 Example: